grofers/legend/docs/writing-input-file.md

 ## Service

-The construct of service is similar to the application for which the dashboard is being built for
+The construct of service is similar to the application for which the dashboard is being built for.

 ## Components

 These are discrete components which the application is using to provide the service.
-Simply put - this can be all the tech stack of the application's architecture
+Simply put - this can be all the tech stack of the application's architecture.
+Examples of components - SQS, ALB, Consul, EC2, etc.

 ## Metric library

 A core feature of Legend is that it creates dashboards with pre filled metrics.
-All these metrics are stored in [metric library](../legend/metrics_library/metrics).
+All those metrics' filters and config are stored in [metric library](../legend/metrics_library/metrics).
 Every file in this folder represents the default metrics which are plotted for that component.
 The default alerting configuration is also defined in the same file.

 The metrics here have been coallated using standard industry practices, you can find some of the references here: